SpeciesFileGroup/taxonworks_together_2020/README.md

 * Requirements: A Linux (e.g. Ubuntu) or Mac operating system or virtual environment that supports either.
 Super keen?
 Follow instructions here: https://github.com/SpeciesFileGroup/install_taxonworks.

 ## Last chance setup
-* Event status: Pending
+* Event status: Confirmed
 * When: Monday Nov.
 30, 10:00 - 11:30 AM CST
 * Where: Zoom link via email via [registration form][1].
 * What: The last chance to get your development environment setup.
 Don’t wait till now!
 See ‘Pre meeting setup’

 ## Hello World!
-* Event status: Pending
+* Event status: Confirmed
 * When: Monday Nov.
 30, 1:30 - 3:30 PM CST
 * Where: Zoom link via email via [registration form][1].
 * What: A very basic guided exercise illustrating the simplest path forward to creating a new Task in TaxonWorks.
 The intent is to turn on the system and create "Hello World" in a TaxonWorks task card, nothing much more.
 We'll also talk about how we'll share code, and maybe have a little Git tutorial to set the stage for other activities later in the week.